 I mention this because I think that if you keep little composition tricks like this in mind when you plan your projects it can go a long way to improving your paintings.

 Begin by transferring the outline of the subject onto watercolor paper, then fix the sheet down onto a flat board with masking tape.
 This just helps stop the paper moving around while you paint and it will produce a nice white margin around the finished painting.

 Start by painting the eyes, nose and mouth shapes with a cool yellow color.

-For example I'm using Daniel Smith Lemon yellow for this - For reference here's a list of all the colors used in these paintings (Please note, these link to jackson's Art store):
+For example I'm using Daniel Smith Lemon yellow for this - For reference here's a list of all the colors used in these paintings (Please note, these are affiliate links):

 While the first layer of paint is still wet, add a warmer yellow color to the outer edges of the eyes, mouth, and teeth.
 Adding color like this is a wet-on-wet technique known as "dropping-in" or "charging-in", and it's a way of blending colors to produce a soft diffused edge.

 Next use a blotted brush to remove some of the color in the brightest parts of the mouth and eyes.
 This is a technique known as "lifting off".